 Canine Massage Therapy- Yes or No?

 Who doesn’t love a good massage?
-I certainly do.
+I certainly do and so does Kilo the Pug.
 I believe it has a range of emotional and physical benefits.
 I suffer from arthritis and other aches and pains, and I find massage can really help with relaxation, pain relief, healing, circulation and inflammation.
 I assume it is the same for animals.
+Plus it just feels good.

 Stress Reduction and Relaxation

-He clearly enjoys it immensely as he stretches out and pushes towards my hand slightly and often yawns.
+Kilo clearly enjoys it immensely as he stretches out and pushes towards my hand slightly and often yawns.
 His eyes close, and he has a look of absolute bliss.
-It seems to really relax him and increase our bond, and it is also relaxing for me.
+It seems to really relax him and increase our bond, and it is also very relaxing for me.

 Research has shown that looking at the happy little faces and patting the soft hair of a dog and feeling their warmth can help lower blood pressure, reduce stress and release hormones that increase a feeling of well-being like anti-depressants in humans (Dr Stanley Coren explains in our “Dogs Make a Difference” TV episode and see our post on this here).